Jeunese/jeunese.github.io/docs/overview.md

 * Proofreading for consistency and for language, spelling, and grammatical errors.
 * Recommending different terminology or turns of phrase.
 * Providing copy for in-product help, hints, and explanations.

+Good UX writing gives the user what they need, in context, when they need it.
+When users hit a roadblock, effective in-product help content can make the difference between a negative and a positive experience.
+UX writers help embed this content into the application itself.
+This minimises the end-user's need to engage with documentation, by helping to make the UI more intuitive, which increases usability and reduces frustration.

 #### UX writing and content design